Glow Old

 Buy it here

 As has been noted in previous years, I’m a sucker for ambient Americana.
 Well, this collab between Michael Grigoni and Mark Nelson aka Pan*American is exactly that.
-Soft pedal steel twangs ring out over desert plains; hushed, textured shimmers flit across a starry sky at night.
+Soft pedal steel twangs ring out over grassy plains; hushed, textured shimmers flit across a starry sky at night.
 New World, Lonely Ride is gorgeous—let this album be your desert companion.

 Listen if you like: The patient elements of Gastr del Sol, Talk Talk, kranky records